Save and load checkpoints#

 mesh = jax.sharding.Mesh(devices, ('x', 'y'))

-mp_array = f(np.arange(8 * 2).reshape(8, 2))
+mp_array = jax.device_put(np.arange(8 * 2).reshape(8, 2),

-# Make it a pytree as usual.
+# Make it a pytree.

 mp_ckpt = {'model': mp_array}

-mp_target = {'model': mp_smaller_array}
+ref_ckpt = {'model': mp_smaller}

-{'model': array([[ 0, 1],
+{'model': Array([[ 0, 1],

 [ 2, 3],